Life in the Sixth Form

 With a purpose built sports hall and outside multi purpose sports facility we offer a wide range of sporting activities at all levels.
 Many of our teams have had great success in competitive sports such as Basketball, Football, Netball and Athletics.
 Sixth Form students can also benefit from reduced membership costs for the Health and Fitness Club at Belper Leisure Centre.

 Sixth Form students often adopt various charities and host fundraising events on their behalf.
 Fancy dress days, sponsored sports and discos have been some of the ways in which both local and national charities have been supported.

-All Year 12 students will be registered on the Derbyshire Work Experience Database.
 We encourage all Year 12 students to undertake at least one placement in July during Enrichment Week.
 Tutors and the Careers Team are able to assist in finding suitable placements.
 Students can undertake placements in their holidays but these are not covered by the school.

 Voluntary Work in School/Community

 This is not just about developing students own employment skills, but rather about giving back to the community.
 Students volunteer within a range of local organisations, including working within Belper School and Sixth Form Centre.
 A major success of recent years has been establishing a network of In Class Support where students are able to help younger students in lessons.